 Markings are for VR-A as she probably appeared in service.
 Paint scheme as for KB700.
-The 'current' VR-A has no mid-upper turret, standard bomb bay doors and markings, though similar, are in a brighter red than would have been used in WWII.
+The 'current' VR-A has a Martin 250 turret installed but not the same style as originally fitted, standard bomb bay doors and markings, though similar, are in a brighter red than would have been used in WWII.